-Since its inception, Flash Ventures has been based in a manufacturing site in Yokkaichi, Japan, which currently includes five wafer fabrication facilities.
-Production levels at the Yokkaichi site were temporarily reduced as a result of an unexpected power outage incident that occurred in the Yokkaichi region on June 15, 2019.
+Since its inception, Flash Ventures' primary manufacturing site has been located in Yokkaichi, Japan, which currently includes five wafer fabrication facilities.
+These facilities historically operated near 100% of their manufacturing capacity.
+As a result of supply/demand imbalance for flash-based products arising in the prior year, we temporarily reduced our utilization of our share of Flash Ventures' manufacturing capacity to an abnormally low level for several quarters to more closely align our flash-based wafer supply with the projected demand.
+As a result of this temporary reduction to abnormally low production levels, we incurred costs of \$148 million and \$197 million associated with the reduction in utilization, which was recorded as a charge to cost of revenue in the three and nine months ended March 29, 2019, respectively.
+In addition, production levels at the Yokkaichi site were temporarily reduced as a result of an unexpected power outage incident that occurred in the Yokkaichi region on June 15, 2019.
 The power outage incident impacted the facilities and process tools and resulted in the damage of flash wafers in production.
 The incident resulted in a reduction of our flash wafer availability by approximately 4 exabytes, the majority of which was contained in the first quarter of fiscal year 2020.
 As a result of this power outage incident, we incurred aggregate charges of \$68 million and \$145 million recorded in Cost of revenue in the quarters ended October 4, 2019 and June 28, 2019, respectively, which primarily consisted of the write-off of damaged inventory and unabsorbed manufacturing overhead costs.
-We are pursuing recovery of our losses associated with this event; however, the amount of any recovery cannot be estimated at this time.
+We continue to pursue recovery of our losses associated with this event; however, the total amount of recovery cannot be estimated at this time.

 In May 2019, we entered into additional agreements with Kioxia to extend Flash Ventures to a new wafer fabrication facility, known as "K1," located in Kitakami, Japan.
 The primary purpose of K1 is to provide clean room space to continue the transition of existing flash-based wafer capacity to newer technology nodes.
-Output from the initial production line at K1 began in the second half of fiscal year 2020, although meaningful output from K1 is not expected to begin until the first half of fiscal year 2021.
-Our share of the initial commitment for K1 is expected to result in equipment investments, relocation costs and start-up costs totaling approximately \$660 million, of which \$500 million is still expected to be incurred primarily through the second half of fiscal year 2020.
+Output from the initial production line at K1 began in the third quarter of fiscal year 2020, although meaningful output from K1 is not expected to begin until the end of calendar 2020.
+We have paid for most of our share of initial K1 equipment investments and relocation costs, with approximately \$65 million remaining to be paid in the fourth quarter of fiscal year 2020.
+Other period expenses associated with the initial production ramp at K1 will begin trailing off as output increases toward the end of the calendar year.
 We also agreed to prepay an aggregate of approximately \$360 million over a 3-year period beginning in the first half of fiscal year 2020 toward K1 building depreciation, to be credited against future wafer charges.
-As of January 3, 2020, remaining committed prepayments totaled \$265 million.
+As of April 3, 2020, remaining committed prepayments totaled \$205 million.